 - Pat defended a major foreign pharmaceutical manufacturing company in a multi-jurisdictional criminal case relating to the marketing and distribution of HGH.

-- Pat has defended a number of clients in class action, antitrust and employment discrimination cases.
+- Pat has defended a number of clients in class action, antitrust, false claims act and employment discrimination cases.

-- Pat has successfully represented health care providers in acquiring regulatory approvals from the Rhode Island Department of Health, as well as providing a defense to them in state and federal civil and criminal investigations.
+- Pat has successfully represented health care providers in acquiring regulatory approvals from Rhode Island regulators, as well as providing a defense to them in state and federal civil and criminal investigations.